FAILURE TO PAY RENT - LANDLORD'S COMPLAINT (DC-CV-082)

 Continue using existing stock of revised, vendor printed version (Rev. 10/2021) until the updated form (Rev. 01/2022) is available at the District Court Warehouse.

 After January 1, 2022, the 10/2021 version will not be accepted by the courts.

-May be purchased and used as soon as available, and is required for use by January 1, 2022.
+The 01/2022 version can be used as soon as it is received, and is required for use by January 1, 2022.